Credit Card Fraud

 - MPC Section 750.157w states that anyone who knowingly, and with the intent to defraud, uses a financial transaction device to withdraw or transfer funds in violation of a contractual limitation is guilty of a misdemeanor or felony.

-There are a number of actions that can lead to credit card fraud charges in Michigan, including:
+A number of actions can lead to credit card fraud charges in Michigan, including:

 - Possessing or using someone else’s credit or debit card without permission